 Leyla is a sophomore from Brooklyn, NY majoring in Psychology with a pre-med concentration.
-Aside from Sigma Kappa, she is also a member of the GW Womens Rugby Football team, The GW Rise, and GW's radio station WRGW.
+Aside from Sigma Kappa, she is also a member of the GW Womens Rugby Football team and GW's radio station WRGW.
 Additionally her love for kids has lead her to babysit for multiple families in both DC and Maryland.
 For Leyla, “SK surrounds me with others who are likeminded in their passion, hard work, and dedication to the GW community and beyond.
 The constant inspiration and support from all of my sisters has shaped me into the leader that I am today."
 As VPC, Leyla hopes to establish a more organized and efficient points system, in order to bring about more active engagement in areas of the chapter such as philanthropy, sisterhood, and scholarship.

 - Email Address: firstname.lastname@example.org